 No Eastern Courier delivery penong St westall St fashoda St etc. Have you stopped delivery ?
-We haven't received a paper in months.We walk around Wednesday and Friday nights and barely see papers anywhere.I'd be a very concerned advertiser.davangco asked over 1 year ago
+We haven't received a paper in months.We walk around Wednesday and Friday nights and barely see papers anywhere.I'd be a very concerned advertiser.davangco asked almost 2 years ago

 Thank you for this.
 The Eastern Courier is an independent publication, but we will pass on to them that delivery to these areas has stopped.

 Your Say Unley.

 I want to know what's happening to the Goodwood library?
 Also are you aware that several trees have been removed from Forestville Reserve?
 They were only replanted a week ago or so (God knows what was wrong with the other ones you planted more than a month ago?
-Now these smaller ones have been stolen and vandalised, is anything going to be done?Jas asked about 2 years ago
+Now these smaller ones have been stolen and vandalised, is anything going to be done?Jas asked over 2 years ago

 Hi Jas, thank you for contacting us.